 - Salt and freshly ground black pepper - to taste

 - 3 stalks celery - chopped (1 1/2 cups)

 - 1 bunch large scallions - or 2 bunches of small scallions, white and light green part, chopped (1 cup)

 - 1 medium English cucumber - peeled if desired, chopped

 - 4 hard-cooked eggs - chopped

 - Chopped fresh parsley

-- Bring to a boil and cook 15- 20 minutes or until potatoes can be easily pierced with a knife.
+- Cover with cold water and generously salt the water.
+Bring to a boil and cook for 15- 20 minutes or until the potatoes can be easily pierced with a knife.

-- Drain and cool quickly such as on a cold sheet pan.
+- Drain well and spread out on the chilled sheet pan to cool.
 Once cooled, transfer to a large bowl.

 - Add the celery, scallions, cucumber and eggs.